matter-labs/hardhat-zksync/packages/hardhat-zksync-deploy/README.md

 `const address = await myContract.getAddress()`

+## 🕹 Commands

+`yarn hardhat deploy-zksync` -- runs through all the scripts in the **deploy** folder.
+`hardhat deploy-zksync --script script-name.ts` -- run a specific script from **deploy** folder.
+`yarn hardhat deploy-zksync:libraries --private-key <PRIVATE_KEY>` -- uns compilation and deployment of missing libraries (the list of all missing libraries is provided by the output of [matterlabs/hardhat-zksync-solc](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-solc) plugin).
+Read more about how zkSync deals with libraries on this [link](https://era.zksync.io/docs/tools/hardhat/compiling-libraries.html).

 ## 📝 Documentation

 In addition to the [hardhat-zksync-deploy](https://era.zksync.io/docs/tools/hardhat/hardhat-zksync-deploy.html), zkSync's Era [website](https://era.zksync.io/docs/) offers a variety of resources including:

 [Guides to get started](https://era.zksync.io/docs/dev/building-on-zksync/hello-world.html): Learn how to start building on zkSync Era.\